|

 "gray-haired."

-transferred to forename use, itself from a nickname for someone with grey
+English surname transferred to forename use, from a byname for someone

-hair or beard, from Old English græg "grey."
+having gray hair or a beard, from Old English græg, meaning "grey."

 - GWALLTAFWYN: